ByteWelder/ByteWelder.com/_posts/2019-08-12-surface-go-linux-mint.markdown

 	- Open `System Settings`
 	- Go to `Startup Applications`
 	- add new one with command "unclutter --touch"

+One thing to note, is that when you are using the mouse, the first following touch on the screen will still act like a mouse click.
+This means if you're switching from mouse to touch, and your intent is to scroll, you will actually click on whatever is under your finger.
+Any subsequent touches will be fine though.
+To avoid this, I generally just tap on a 'safe' area first, when switching to touch.

 ### Troubleshooting & Notes